mspeculatrix/SmartParallel-328PB/README.md

 It requires a number of [my libraries](https://github.com/mspeculatrix/avr-lib), so you'll need to ensure you set these up appropriately.

-I created this code in Atmel Studio 7, which takes care of stuff like Make files, which is why you won't find one here.
+I created this code in Atmel Studio 7, which handles stuff like Make files, which is why you won't find one here.
 So you'll need to take care of that too.